U.S. Employment And Work Visas In Ghana

 Every fiscal year, approximately 140,000 employment-based immigrant visas are made available to qualified applicants under the provisions of U.S. immigration law.
 Employment based immigrant visas are divided into five preference categories.
 Certain spouses and children may accompany or follow-to-join employment-based immigrants.
+Find U.S. Employment and Work Visas in Ghana.

 FIRST PREFERENCE IMMIGRANT STATUS